mobile app bar

 Jan 26, 2025; Philadelphia, PA, USA; Former Washington Commanders head coach Joe Gibbs on the sidelines against the Philadelphia Eagles in the NFC Championship game at Lincoln Financial Field.
 Mandatory Credit: Eric Hartline-Imagn Images

-He detailed how he had to identify and hire the right 22-year-olds for his teams in the NFL.
-Gibbs had learned at this time that character was the key attribute he had to look for, ahead of talent.
-Surprisingly, it was almost always the free agents who were more obsessed and dedicated to the team than the others.
+He detailed how as an NFL coach, he rated character as a key attribute, ahead of talent.
+Surprisingly, it was almost always the free agents who were more obsessed and dedicated to the team than the others for Gibbs.

-He said, “That [free agent] means somebody else had either cut them from their team or they weren’t seen as good enough to be drafted.
+“That [free agency] means somebody else had either cut them from their team or they weren’t seen as good enough to be drafted.
 Yet with us, they fit the role.
 They were people who came to work early and stayed late.
 They meant a lot to the team.
-They were willing to pay a price.”
+They were willing to pay a price,” elaborated Gibbs.

-Not a lot of people today would be willing to set their goals aside for the common good of the team that they play for.
+Not a lot of people today are willing to set their personal goals aside for the common good of the team they play for.
 Gibbs believes that it is his job to find such people for Joe Gibbs Racing.
-It is not hard to see that he has done a stupendous job at it.
+Evidently, he has done a stupendous job.

-What excites Joe Gibbs about his role in NASCAR
+What excites Gibbs about his role in NASCAR

-The team has won five NASCAR Cup Series championships since 1992.
-The success in this time comes down to the maturity of Gibbs to realize his strengths and play to them.
+Joe Gibbs Racing has won five NASCAR Cup Series championships since 1992.
+The success can be attributed to to the maturity of Gibbs to realize his strengths and play to them.

 A discussion about the leadership at Joe Gibbs Racing cannot go by without mentioning Dave Alpern.
-Currently, the team’s president, Alpern, joined it back in 1992 as an unpaid project intern.
-He has seen the organization grow from 18 members to over 500 members now.
-The impact he has had on the team’s marketing side is simply monumental.
+Currently, the team’s president, Alpern, joined the outfit in 1992 as an unpaid project intern.
+He has seen the organization grow from 18 members to over 500 now.
+Alpern’s impact on the team’s marketing side has been monumental.

 Tim Carmichael, the team’s Chief Financial Officer, is another key person who has been with the team for over two decades.
-Hiring such dedicated and talented people is how Gibbs has crafted a lasting legacy for himself in motorsports.
+By hiring such dedicated and talented people, Gibbs has crafted a lasting legacy for himself in motorsports.

 Post Edited By:Srijan Mandal